 The productivity increases achieved by Millennials have transformed the nature of corporate IT infrastructure.
 The ubiquity of mobile devices such as smartphones and tablets has freed workers from their desks and have placed new demands on employers.

 Bring Your Own Device (BYOD) policies permit workers to shift seamlessly between personal and business tasks.
 Additionally, the trend has relieved companies of the need to supply devices to their employees.
 As a trade-off, however, companies must deal with new security issues.

 Companies now can outsource much of their IT, making the downsizing of IT departments possible.
-Cloud-base storage, Software as a Service (Saas), and Infrastructure as a Service (IaaS) have paved the way to significant reductions in corporate IT labor and hardware spending.
+Cloud-based storage, Software as a Service (Saas), and Infrastructure as a Service (IaaS) have paved the way to significant reductions in corporate IT labour and hardware spending.
 The agility that comes with the Cloud has helped companies respond more quickly to changing market conditions and internal requirements, giving many a competitive advantage.

 Workers from the millennial generation have used technology to create lifestyles based on their own rules.
 Therefore, the generational shift has many side effects related to how business is conducted.
 As a result of the Cloud, workers can telecommute, replacing their desk at their employer’s office with a virtual office in their home that is often just as efficient.

-Cloud flexibility makes offices increasingly mobile, allowing millennials to work from anywhere, even while traveling around the world chasing their dreams.
+Cloud flexibility makes offices increasingly mobile, allowing millennials to work from anywhere, even while travelling around the world chasing their dreams.
 Cloud-based communication and collaboration tools enable easy access to files and documents, where remote employees can work on the same project (even on the same document), participate in a project meeting, and constantly stay in touch.